d-killen/pinterest-data-pipeline692/README.md

 ## Description

-This project takes data from multiple disparate sources, cleans it up and uploads to a single database
+This project emulates a data stream from pinterest of pins, their geolocation data and the users posting them.

-It then runs queries of the database to answer specific questions and prints the results
+It then processes this data via Databricks notebooks both as a batch and as a stream.

 ## Skills Covered

 Learning achieved through this project includes:
 - Experience in AWS
-    - EC2
+    - EC2 instances
     - MSK
-    - S3
+    - S3 Buckets
-    - Plugin
+    - API setup
-    - Connector
+    - Kinesis
-- Setting up and configuring an Amazon EC2 instance with MSK
+    - Plugins
-- Kafka
+    - Connectors
 - Experience with Python:
     - function definition
     - class definitions